dogweather/forkful/content/en/elm/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string involves transforming the initial character of a given string to uppercase while keeping the rest in lowercase, often for standardized formatting or readability purposes.
-Programmers frequently perform this task to ensure data is presented consistently, especially in user interfaces or when processing and displaying user input.

 ## How to:
 In Elm, there isn't a built-in function specifically for capitalizing strings.
 However, you can achieve this easily by using the built-in `String` module functions like `toUpper`, `toLower`, `left`, and `dropLeft`.

 ```elm